 - If all else fails, call your immediate supervisor to sort things out.

-- If you are the immediate supervisor, tell them that you are going to investigate on the matter to know what went wrong.
+- If you are the immediate supervisor, tell them that you are going to investigate the matter to know what went wrong.
 So you can formulate recommendations and possible solutions to the problem and future precautions so that these errors would not happen again.

 - After the confrontation, give them proper attention.
 Let them know that you have taken their complaint seriously and show them that beyond your shortcomings, you are still a competent nurse.